CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 refactor and rewrite code so that it was never actually broken at any stage.
 In a greenfield project, I could indeed do TDD, assuming I was in an ensemble.
 The best I could do on work projects was to write tests after-the-fact.
 I did not have the ability to bring a codebase without tests into the TDD realm.

+The year's 7.5->8.5 in terms of testing I plateaued; learning less than the other time periods on the same topic.

 **Meanwhile at work:**
 Well, the opinions are still strong, just slightly less offensive.
 At least he produces OK code, and a few tests along the way, and they no